infotroph/cv/ckblack-cv.md

 ## Honors and Awards

+John R. Laughnan award from the University of Illinois Department of Plant Biology, 2015.

 Internship in Plant Genomics at Boyce Thompson Institute, supported by NSF Research Experience for Undergraduates grant DBI0453331, 2007.

 Thesis research supported by a grant to Reed College from the James F. and Marion L. Miller Foundation, 2007-2008.